How to activate Certum SSL certificate using ACME?

 The supported methods of verifying control over the domains are:

-- dns-01 – for single domain, multi-domain and wildcard certificates.
-Verification by placing a TXT record in the domain’s DNS.
+- dns-01 – for single domain, multidomain and wildcard certificates.
+Verification by placing a code provided by Certum in TXT record in the domain’s DNS.
 Example:

-- http-01 – for single domain, multi-domain and IP addresses certificates.
-Verification by placing a file in a location on the www server.
+- http-01 – for single domain, multidomain and IP addresses certificates.
+Verification by placing a file with the name and content provided by Certum in a location on the www server.
 Example:

 with the following content: